tee-lab/MOTHe-GUI/README.md

 It might take some time (few seconds to a minute) to launch the GUI as it uses the tensorflow library.

 <details>
- <summary> Follow below steps to run different functions of the app </summary>
+ <summary> Follow the detailed steps given below to run different functions of the app </summary>

 **Step 1:** Configuration